University of Waterloo

-Program Director Local Economic Development
+Program Director Economic Development and Innovation

 Tara joined the university in 2008 and holds a joint appointment with the Geography and Environmental Management (GEM) department.
 At the core of her research program is a concern with understanding and theorizing the dynamics of contemporary economic change and the emerging and evolving geographies of the knowledge-based economy.
 Her research is highly interdisciplinary in scope drawing on the social sciences, and innovation, organizational and management studies.

 Tara's research is firmly grounded in economic geography, but draws upon a broader, interdisciplinary literature in the social sciences, particularly urban and regional economic development and planning, international political economy, evolutionary economics, and innovation, organizational and management studies.
 Tara strongly believes that pressing theoretical questions and societal issues must be addressed through rigourous empirical research, using the most appropriate methods.
 For this reason, Tara uses a diverse range of quantitative and qualitative methods in her research.
 Her empirical research has primarily focused on Canada; however, it is evolving to examine advanced capitalist economies in Europe and the United States, casting her research in an international comparative context.

 |Ph.D.||Geography & Program in Planning, University of Toronto|

 - ECDEV 601/GEOG 685: Economic Development: Theories and Frameworks

 - ECDEV 602: Economic Development: Policy and Practice